Behavioral Health & Consulting Psychology is currently accepting supervision clients.

 I have the 8 hours of Supervision Training required to provide supervision for the BACB.

 If you are a psychologist - provisional status, licensed psychological associate, or licensed professional counselor associate in need of supervision at any level, but especially if you are stuck in the dilemma of needing weekly supervision, please feel free to contact me.
 I have assisted a number of early career psychologists through this trying stage of professional development.
-The goal of all supervision is to help the supervised provider obtain highest level of independence and autonomy possible.
-I currently have supervision contracts with 8 LPA's and 2 LPC-A's.
+The goal of all supervision is to help the supervised provider obtain the highest level of independence and autonomy possible.
+I currently have supervision contracts with numerous licensed professionals.

 Some types of supervision may be provided so that a professional can obtain Certification or Credentials with a specialty board or other organization.
 Such supervision must follow the rules of the organization providing the credential such as the Behavior Analysis Certification Board, but even if Training Supervision is provided by a licensed provider (unless the services are "ancillary to"), this does not allow for practice by an unlicensed provider.